 If you’re reading this, chances are you’ve decided to forgo the help of a professional and do your own gutter replacement.
-Which is totally fine!
-As long as you are careful, precise, and follow these steps to ensure it’s done right the first time.
+Great job!

-Before you tackle installing gutters on your home, there are definitely a few things you’ll want to know.
+Before you tackle installing gutters on your home, there are some things you’ll want to know.
 There is definitely a right way and a wrong way to install gutters, and we’re going to help you avoid common mistakes other homeowners have made.
 We’ll start with the first steps you should take.